aiven/aiven-docs/docs/products/clickhouse/howto/query-databases.md

 title: Query ClickHouse® databases
 ---

-There are a few tools that enable querying ClickHouse databases.
+There are a few tools that enable querying ClickHouse® databases.
 Find out which of them are supported in Aiven and how to use them.

-:::note
+## About querying Aiven for ClickHouse®

 To ensure data security, stability, and its proper replication, we equip our managed Aiven for ClickHouse® service with specific features, some of them missing from the standard ClickHouse offer.
 Aiven for